Growth in groups: ideas and perspectives: Methodological background: arithmetic combinatorics

-This means that, from now on, we can generally focus on studying when $|A A A|$ is or isn't much larger than $|A|$, assuming, without any essential loss of generality, that $A=A^{-1}$ and $e\in A$.
+Because of (\ref{eq:mony}) and (\ref{eq:jotor}), from now on, we can generally focus on studying when $|A^3|$ is or isn't much larger than $|A|$, assuming, without any essential loss of generality, that $A=A^{-1}$ and $e\in A$.
 Obviously, we can apply (\ref{eq:jotor}) to $A \cup A^{-1} \cup \{e\}$ after applying (\ref{eq:mony}).

 The paper \cite{MR2501249} focused on translating several results from additive combinatorics to the non-abelian context.
 In the course of this task, Tao defined what he called an {\em approximate group}. ({\em Approximate subgroup} might be more suggestive, as will become clear in \S \ref{sec:sojor}.)
-A $K$-approximate subgroup of a group $G$ is a set $A\subset G$ such that \begin{enumerate} \item $A=A^{-1}$ and $e\in A$, \item there is a subset $X\subset G$ such that $|X|\leq K$ and $A\cdot A\subset X\cdot A$. \end{enumerate} This is essentially equivalent to the notion of a {\em slowly growing set} $A$ (or {\em set of small tripling}) as one for which $|A A A|\leq K' |A|$: a $K$-approximate group is a slowly growing set (trivially, with $K'=K^2$) and, for a slowly growing set $A$ with $A = A^{-1}$ and $e\in A$, the set $A^3$ is a $K^{O(1)}$-approximate subgroup; this was shown by Tao \cite[Cor.
+A $K$-approximate subgroup of a group $G$ is a set $A\subset G$ such that \begin{enumerate} \item $A=A^{-1}$ and $e\in A$, \item there is a subset $X\subset G$ such that $|X|\leq K$ and $A^2\subset X\cdot A$. \end{enumerate} This is essentially equivalent to the notion of a {\em slowly growing set} $A$ (or {\em set of small tripling}), that is a set for which $|A^3|\leq K' |A|$: a $K$-approximate group is a slowly growing set (trivially, with $K'=K^2$) and, for a slowly growing set $A$ with $A = A^{-1}$ and $e\in A$, the set $A^3$ is a $K^{O(1)}$-approximate subgroup; this was shown by Tao \cite[Cor.
 3.11]{MR2501249}, with the essential ingredient being the Ruzsa covering lemma (\cite{MR1701207}).

 \begin{lem}[Ruzsa covering lemma] Let $A$ and $B$ be finite subsets of a group $G$.
 Assume $|A\cdot B|\leq K |B|$.
 Then there is a subset $X\subset A$ with $|X|\leq K$ such that $A\subset X\cdot B\cdot B^{-1}$. \end{lem} \begin{proof} Let $\{a_1, a_2, \dotsc, a_k\}$ be a maximal subset of $A$ with the property that the cosets $a_j B$, $1\leq j\leq k$, are all disjoint.
 It is clear that $k\leq |A\cdot B|/|B|\leq K$.
 Let $x\in A$.
 Since $\{a_1, a_2, \dotsc, a_k\}$ is maximal, there is a $j$ such that $a_j B \cap x B$ is non-empty.
 Then $x\in a_j B B^{-1}$.
 Thus, the sets $a_j B B^{-1}$ cover $A$. \end{proof}